Cippo95/smaug_tests/README.md

 being more manageable this way.

-The configurations of the accelerators are the same as provided by SMAUG in their experiments folder for minerva (smv and gem5.cfg).
+The configurations of the accelerators are the same as provided by SMAUG in their experiments folder for minerva (smv-accel.cfg and gem5.cfg).

 I have been able of testing also the systolic array that sadly works only for
 convolutions: folders with -sys appended have this enabled.